 Our school mascot is the Cougar.
 His name is Samuel Clemens.
-Samuel Clemens was the real name of Mark Twain.

-The neighborhood of Clemens Crossing is named after American author Mark Twain, otherwise known as Samuel Clemens.
-The street names in the Clemens Crossing neighborhood come from Clemens' work.
+The neighborhood of Clemens Crossing is named after American author, Mark Twain, otherwise known as Samuel Clemens.

+The street names in the Clemens Crossing neighborhood come from Clemens' work